Water & Energy for Food (WE4F): A Grand Challenge for Development

 Sandra Suarez

-Grants and Finance Manager, USAID Secretariat Unit
+Grants and Finance Manager, Secretariat Unit

 Sandra Suarez started serving as the Grants & Finance Manager in January 2022 for the WE4F USAID Secretariat.
 Prior to joining the program, Sandra served as the Program Development Specialist-Budget for USAID/Colombia where she managed the overall budget of Colombia Mission, Bilateral Agreements, coordination between Washington the mission, and the mission’s planning matters for external contacts.
 Prior to joining USAID, Sandra served as the Budget and Accounting Chief for the International Narcotics Law Enforcement Affairs, where she managed a $1.9 billion dollars budget for seven fiscal years and supervised a team consisting of a Team Leader, four Accountants, a Voucher Examiner Supervisor, and seven Voucher Examiners.
 Sandra has attended Pontificia Universidad Javeriana, Universidad Santo Tomás, Universidad Industrial de Santander UIS, and Universidad Sergio Arboleda and the European Business School, resulting in an Accounting CPA, a civil engineering degree, and a topography degree with a specialization in environmental studies, and a MBA.

-Donor Relations Manager, USAID Secretariat Unit
+Monitoring & Evaluation Manager, Secretariat Unit

 Katie Bailey

-Communications and Knowledge Management Manager, USAID Secretariat Unit
+Communications and Knowledge Management Manager, Secretariat Unit